Becoming a Member

 All nominations received are subject to rigorous international peer-review by the Advisory Committee on the Assessment of Candidates for Membership (ACACM), whose role is to select those who best meet the criteria for election, benchmarked to international standards.
 The views of each candidate's nominated referees, as well as that of independent expert international referees, are sought as part of this process.

 The criteria for election to Academy Membership are as follows:

-- Resident in Ireland
+- Residency in Ireland.

 All nominations must be signed by two Members of the Academy, who have agreed to act as the candidates Proposer and Seconder.
 The Proposer and Seconder for a Candidate must be from different institutions from each other.

 It may also be useful to speak informally with an Academy Member.
 A complete list of current Academy Members is available here

-For queries, please contact Gilly Clarke or Carol Martin at email@example.com or phone 01 676 2570 ext 246 or 272.
+For queries, please contact Gilly Clarke or Karen Ayton at email@example.com or phone 01 676 2570.

 Council Recommended Membership